Department of Communication

 Cross-Listed: TCOM 3794.

-Study of advanced techniques and procedures in audio/video through individual and group production of student-directed projects.
-Students will plan and manage a multi-faceted semester-long broadcast, video or audio production from inception to execution.
+Study of advanced techniques and procedures in media production through individual and group student-directed projects.
+Students will plan and manage a multi-faceted semester-long project from inception to execution.

 Prereq.: MCOM 2624, MCOM 2625, MCOM 2685.